mpbraendli/cats-radio-node/README.md

 Configuration read/write through UI is done.
 RF4463 integration, message decoding and presentation, UI to send messages.
 Tunnel IP packets through Arbitrary whiskers, using TUN.
+Live update of incoming packets using WebSocket, in the 'Chat' window.

 ### TODO:

 * Nicer UI for presenting incoming packets.
 For now it just shows the Comment whisker.
-* Live update of incoming packets using WebSocket.
-* A 'chat' page that works better to actually chat with another node.
 * igate integration

 ## Additional tools